sequenceiq/blog-test/source/_posts/2014-09-14-database-upgrade-process.markdown

 $LIQUIBASE_DOCKER_IMAGE \
 /bin/bash
 ```
-Here the meaning of variables are the following:
+See the description of the variables:

 * LIQUIBASE_CONTAINER the name of the Liquibase Docker container
-* DB_CONTAINER the name of the databes container the Liquibase container is to be linked to
+* DB_CONTAINER the name of the database container the Liquibase container is to be linked to
 * LIQUIBASE_CHANGELOGS the folder holding the liquibase changelogs (Liquibase will read and write here)
 * LIQUIBASE_DOCKER_IMAGE the name of the dockerized Liquibase Docker image

 Some of the Liquibase tasks can be scripted.
 We scripted the diff generation and changelog application.
 Liquibase offers more advanced features
-too however we only needed a few of the basic features till now.
+too.

 #### Testing

 We write tests that can be run automatically to check the process.
-Each changeset, especially those related to data migration / transformation
+Each `changeset`, especially those related to data migration / transformation
 is covered.

 #### Apply liquibase changelogs to the production database

 After the application is tested upon applying the database changes - that ensures that changelogs are correct, it's easy to set up
-a jenkins job that:
+a `jenkins` job that:

 * checks out the proper version of changelogs
 * starts a docker container linked to the (production) database and applies changelogs